 The streets of Panaji give a chance to tourists to make loads of memorable moments to cherish all their life.
-Various parts of Panaji Goa have buildings with coloured roofs, churches and so much more to explore.
-Here you can also watch avenues lined with Gulmohar, Acacia and many other varieties of trees.
+Various parts of Panaji Goa have buildings with colored roofs, churches and so much more to explore.
+Here you can also watch avenues lined with Gulmohar, Acacia, and many other varieties of trees.
 If you want you can easily rent local bikes and go on an adventure to discover the streets of the beautiful capital of Goa.

 October to February is the best time to visit Panaji as the tourists find the winter sun soothing.
 During this time the weather is quite clear and pleasant to travel.
 And apart from that, if you like rains, then monsoon season is another great time to visit Panaji.

 In 1961, Panaji along with Goa was annexed from the Portuguese borders after the Indian invasion.
 And when, in 1987, Goa was given its statehood, Panaji was declared its capital city.
-Between this period of 1961 to 1987, Panaji was considered as the Union Territory of Goa, Daman and Diu.
+Between this period of 1961 to 1987, Panaji was considered as the Union Territory of Goa, Daman, and Diu.

-5. Miramar Beach.
 The original name of this beach is Porta de Gaspar Dias which was given by the Portuguese.
 Being one of the only two beaches of Panaji, it has become a famous tourist attraction of the city.
 It is full of local eateries as well, so, after a long day of having fun when you may feel tired, do consider quenching your hunger pangs at the local shops.

 By Air.
-Dabolim is the nearest airport from Goa.
+Dabolim is the nearest airport to Goa.
 This airport is operated by the Airports Authority of India in a Military Airbase named INS Hansa.
 It connects several flights from many domestic cities in India.
 After getting off from the airport you will have to take a cab or some other means of transportation to reach your destination.

 By Train.
 The nearest railway station here is the Margao Railway Station.
-Travelling via train from other Indian cities won’t be a problem owing to its fairly good connectivity.
+Traveling via train from other Indian cities won’t be a problem owing to its fairly good connectivity.
 After you deboard at the station, you will need to cover the remaining distance by some means of public transportation like a cab.

 By Road.
-Travelling to Goa via car with your loved ones is also an experience worth cherishing.
+Traveling to Goa via car with your loved ones is also an experience worth cherishing.
 Depending upon your location, you can choose to travel here using a cab, by your own vehicle, or you can even book a bus online as well.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
-Click here
+Click here.